-.41 Temporary Emergency Repairs - The intent of temporary operations, including emergency repairs, is to minimize the extent of damage, protect remaining facility, or restore essential traffic which cannot wait for a finding of eligibility and programming of a project.
+.41 Temporary Emergency Repairs - The intent of temporary operations, including emergency repairs, is to restore essential traffic which cannot wait for a finding of eligibility and programming of a project.
 Emergency repair work should be accomplished in a manner which will reduce additional work required for permanent repairs.
-Temporary emergency repair work, accomplished within the first 180/270 days (see page 33-3 for additional information regarding number of days) after the occurrence of the disaster, may be eligible for 100 percent federal aid.
+Temporary emergency repair work, accomplished within the first 180 days after the occurrence of the disaster, may be eligible for 100 percent federal aid.